AlexIII/faovo-app/README.md

 - ✔️✖ Android Chrome
   - You will need to activate experimental features, for this navigate to `chrome://flags/#enable-experimental-web-platform-features`.
   The Bluetooth may not connect on the first try.
-- ❓ Android Opera - theoretically supported, not tested
+- ✖ Android Opera - theoretically supported, but failed to access Bluetooth capabilities
-- ❓ Samsung Internet - theoretically supported, not tested
+- ✖ Samsung Internet - theoretically supported, but failed to establish Bluetooth connection

 ## Reason